mkwozniak/ZSpace-2DUnityPlanetShader/README.md

 ## Known Issues
 * The final .shader version does not show the separate categories.
+* The HV Cut noise step value isn't working as intended

 ## Possible Future Improvements
 * Improved shader options